thedantas/CNorris/README.md

 ![](gitAssets/chucknorris_logo.png)

-StonesNorris is an application to participate in the @Stones selection process, to make this amazing app I used **chucknorris.io** is a free JSON API for hand curated Chuck Norris facts.
+To make this amazing app I used **chucknorris.io** is a free JSON API for hand curated Chuck Norris facts.

 ![](gitAssets/home.gif)